dmbarbour/glas/glas-src/language-g0/README.md

 The top-level of a g0 file consists of imports, definitions, assertions, and export declarations.
 Simple line comments are also supported but skipped by the parser.

         # comments start with # and run to end of line.
+        # there are no multi-line comments.

-        # import definitions from other modules
+        # we can import definitions from other modules
         open foo
         from bar import qux, baz as bar-baz import math as m